 These S’Mores Cookies include marshmallows, graham crackers, and chocolate chunks.
-They remind you of family fun around a campfire without the smoke.

 My family and I enjoy spending time together in our Motor Home.
 My oldest daughter is in her third year of medical school.
 She is studying to be a doctor.
 My oldest son is studying pre-med in college.
 Every weekend that we can get together, we spend time in our RV.
 It has truly been the best purchase.
 We often camp close to our children who are in college or medical school.
 When they have time away from studying or the hospital, they love to visit.
 It has worked out so well, and everyone enjoys spending a day or two together.
 When we camp, we take walks together, play games outside together and even sit around a campfire in the evenings roasting marshmallows to make delicious smores.

 Everyone including myself is own the computer checking email, Twitter, Facebook, Instagram and more.
 My husband and I saved for this RV for a very long time.
 We just wish we could have purchased an RV earlier in life after seeing how it is bringing our family closer together.
 I look forward to writing more about our RV, Campsites, and places to visit on my travel blog, Our American Travels.

 How Did I Come Up With These S’Mores Cookies?